sixty7ss/code-samples/README.md

 ## Websites

 I was responsible for implementing our base theme and all custom styling and functionality of the following websites.
-Those with an asterisk are not yet live.
+Those with an asterisk are not yet live and may have some goofs as the clients are working on content.

 - [Central Ohio Technical College *](https://live-cotc2020.pantheonsite.io/)
 - [California Institute for Behavioral Health Solutions *](https://live-cibhs-2020.pantheonsite.io/)